Breathing is living, breathing right is living right.

 Unfortunately, many of us don’t breathe the way nature intended us to breathe.

 Some people say many of us breath poorly because we have a bent spine that restricts our breathing with the upper part of the lungs.
 Other say the reason is that many of us wear tight cloths and belts that obstruct our breathing with the lower part of the lungs.
-They are both right to a certain extent.
+There are also people that say it is because of mechanical failures in our airways.
+They are all right but to a certain extent.

-Actually, the main reason is our mental state.
-When we are exposed for a prolonged period of time to stress and emotion suppression our breathing patterns change.
+Actually, the main reason of dysfunctional breathing is our mental state.
+When we are exposed for a prolonged period of time to extreme-stress and emotion suppression, our breathing patterns change.

-We can offset the negative affects of dysfunctional-breathing by practicing a series of breathing exercises.
+We can offset some of the negative effects of dysfunctional-breathing by practicing a series of breathing exercises.